 State Parks: If you want to get up close and personal with old growth redwoods, Henry Cowell is home to a 40-acre grove of old growth redwoods and allows elopement ceremonies for up to 20 people in the redwood loop.
 For other redwood state parks further from downtown Santa Cruz, check out Big Basin and Portola Redwoods.
 Permits typically cost between $300-600 for a wedding ceremony permit.
 While state parks are oftentimes the easiest and simplest way to elope, keep in mind that your ceremony may not be private so pick off peak days and times if possible.

-Retreats: If you're planning for an intimate wedding with ceremony, dinner, and accommodations all in one place, Santa Cruz is home to many redwood retreats like Amphitheatre of the Redwoods.
+Retreats: If you're planning for an intimate wedding with ceremony, dinner, and accommodations all in one place, Santa Cruz is home to many redwood retreats like Amphitheatre of the Redwoods or B&Bs like Sand Rock Farm.
 These retreats are perfect if you want a more private day to incorporate your personal style and decor into your wedding day.
-Look for retreats that offer elopement and intimate wedding packages - these typically cost between $2000-4000.
+Look for venues that offer elopement and intimate wedding packages - these typically cost between $1500-4000.
+For more information on venues, check out the guide on Redwood Venues in the Bay Area and Santa Cruz.

 Airbnb/Vrbo: If you're wanting a more nontraditional experience, search for redwood cabins and treehouses on Airbnb or Vrbo.
 However, always check with the owner beforehand as many owners will not allow events.
 If the owner does allow events, be sure to sign a contract and ask questions such as whether non-staying guests can come onsite, how much parking is available, if amplified sound is allowed, and whether liability insurance is required.